lmgonzalves/cody/README.md

 # Cody

-**Cody** is a small library to embed demos for front-end developers.
+A library to embed demos for front-end developers.
 It has no dependencies and it's fully customizable.

 [**DEMO**](http://lmgonzalves.github.io/cody/)